 You know, limits – boundaries.
 As much as we’re told to take up space (have a voice), we’re also guilty of insecurity and defensiveness the moment a romantic interest puts their foot down about something.
 This suddenly makes them out to be [too] controlling, egotistical, aggressive or threatening for simply having boundaries let alone responding when those boundaries are crossed.
 For someone who has no bounds, they’re prone to such labels like pushover, weak, spineless, soft, feminine, or passive.

 [2nd bomb drop] No one can truly respect anyone [else] while disrespecting themselves.
-So we need to do better at acknowledging our own discomfort (and why this may be triggering) when someone shares a boundary with us rather than deeming them as “disrespectful”.
-For example, him wanting *space* while hanging out with his friends.
+So we need to do better at acknowledging our own discomfort (and why this may be triggering) when someone shares a boundary with us instead of deeming them as “disrespectful”.
+For example, him wanting *space* (aka, for you to stop texting him) while hanging out with his friends.

 you are a priority, but not the only one